WilliXL/willixl.github.io/_posts/2024-10-09-why_do_i_write.md

 I've been thinking a lot about my personal motivations to write.

-There's obviously the pedagical reason - to impart some sort of knowledge or thought out into the world.
+There's obviously the pedagogical reason - to impart some sort of knowledge or thought out into the world.
 But especially lately (circa 2024) as I've been primarily focused on startups and navigating my way through "what am I trying to do with life", I've been feeling the itch to write for a different purpose.